dalek-cryptography/bulletproofs/README.md

 Bulletproofs work.
 The [external documentation][doc_external] describes how to use this crate’s API, while the [internal documentation][doc_internal] contains the notes.

+## WARNING

+This code is still research-quality.
+It is not (yet) suitable for deployment.

 ## Documentation

 * [Public API documentation][doc_external]